railwayapp/docs/src/docs/databases/database-view.md

 layout="intrinsic"
 width={995} height={628} quality={80} />

-For MySQL and Postgres, Railway displays the tables contained within an instance by default.
-This is called the Table View.
+For MySQL and Postgres, Railway displays the tables contained within an instance by default; this is called the Table View.

 Shift-clicking on one or multiple tables exposes additional options such as the ability to delete the table(s).